CryptoNawwa/nawwa_scalper_tool/README.md

 or
 atp ON tp1
 ```
-This will activate the autotp system with the shortcut `tp1` as scaling order config
+This will activate the autotp system with the shortcut `tp1` as limit order config
 It means, if we enter a position on any coin, the bot will execute this shortcut `"tp1" : scale 10 0.1 to 0.2 `

 It will automatically set 10 limit orders from 0.1 to 0.2 each time you enter a position

-*Note : Obviously, only use scale order shortcuts*
+*Note : Obviously, only use `scale` or `tp` shortcuts*

 ### **UPDATE** example
 ```sh